tobinegbert/DnDS_CoS_MagicItems/Protective Verses.md

-## Origin
+# Origin
 Originally was Mordenkainen's spellbook but was blessed by Mystra to bridge the gap between divine and arcane magic

+# Features
 ## Charges
 - The book has 3 charges, and it regains 1d3 expended charges daily at dawn.
 You can use the charges in the following ways while holding it:
 	- If you spend 1 minute studying the book, you can expend 1 charge to replace one of your prepared wizard spells with a different spell in the book.
 The new spell must be of the abjuration school.
 	- When you cast an abjuration spell, you can expend 1 charge to grant a creature you can see within 30 feet of you 2d10 temporary hit points.
 	- Change the first effect

-### Expanded Spell List
+## Expanded Spell List
 You learn certain spells as this item grows in power.
 These spells are always prepared for you.

 Level|Spells
 ---|---
-4|Arcane Lock, Shield, Mystra's Guiding Hand, Mordenkainen's Defense Against Non-Magical Sharp, Bladed, and Blunt Objects 6|Counterspell, Glyph of Warding, Mordenkainen's Defense Against Lycanthropes, [[Mordenkainen's Magnificent Modification]] 8|Mordenkainen's (Rary's) Telepathic Bond, Mordenkainen's Private Sanctum, [[Mystra and Mordenkainen's Magnificent Modification]]
+4|Arcane Lock, Shield, [[Mystra's Guiding Hand]], Mordenkainen's Defense Against Non-Magical Sharp, Bladed, and Blunt Objects 6|Counterspell, Glyph of Warding, Mordenkainen's Defense Against Lycanthropes, [[Mordenkainen's Magnificent Modification]] 8|Mordenkainen's (Rary's) Telepathic Bond, Mordenkainen's Private Sanctum, [[Mystra and Mordenkainen's Magnificent Modification]]
 10|

 ## Level 4
+### Protect the Verses
 - As an action, you can touch the book and cast Arcane lock

 ### Esoteric Knowledge
-You gain proficiency in the arcana and religion skills.
+- You gain proficiency in the arcana and religion skills.
 If you already have proficiency then you gain expertise in that skill.

 ### Ritual Caster
 You have learned a number of spells that you can cast as rituals.
 These spells are written in a ritual book, which you must have in hand while casting one of them.